sergey-jr/renju/README.md

 # rejnzu

-This project is an haskel-implimentation of [Renju game](https://en.wikipedia.org/wiki/Renju)
+This project is a game of Haskell-Implementation of [Renju](https://en.wikipedia.org/wiki/Renju)

-Functions that realized:
+Functions that have realized:
-- save/load game
+- Saving / Load of Game
-- limit game
+- Limit time for the game
 - play vs Human (on one PC)

 Functions that might be, but not developed:
-- play vs Human (Local/by Internet)
+- play vs Human (Local/Internet)
 - play vs PC
-- prohibited turns (so now its more [gomoku-like](https://en.wikipedia.org/wiki/Gomoku)) Other thing for intalation (build) project see [guide](Guide.md)
+- prohibited turns (so now its more [gomoku-like](https://en.wikipedia.org/wiki/Gomoku)) For other things for the installation (build) project see [Guide](Guide.md)